Certified Nurse Assistant

 Registration preference is given to in-district students since the tuition is currently being waived.

-Out-of-district students will be placed on the waitlist behind any in-district student.
-The registered student is still responsible for the $197.00 in fees even with the tuition being waived.
+Out-of-district students will be placed on the waitlist behind any in-district students.
+The registered student is still responsible for the $210.00 in fees even with the tuition being waived.
 The Illinois Community College Board (ICCB) has set the boundaries of Southeastern Illinois College by zip code.
 To check your zip code to see if you are in our district, click here to visit their webpage.
-Questions regarding residency should be directed to the Admission's Office ext.
+Questions regarding residency should be directed to the Admission Office ext.
 2441.
 To register: bring your proof of residency with you and come to the Nursing Office T236.

 The CNA program is NOT financial aid payable.